Community Strategy Team

-The Department of Population Health is working with nine grassroots leaders, connectors and advocates – each a cornerstone of their community – to rethink strategies for meeting the health needs of underserved people and neighborhoods across Austin and Central Texas.
-They will build meaningful relationships, especially in underrepresented communities most directly impacted by social and health inequities and disparities.
+The Department of Population Health works with nine grassroots leaders, connectors and advocates — each cornerstones of their communities — to rethink strategies for meeting the health needs of underserved people and neighborhoods across Austin and Central Texas.
+The Community Strategy Team builds meaningful relationships, especially in underrepresented communities most directly impacted by social and health inequities and disparities.

-Kellee Coleman has more than 18 years of experience in equity and social justice community organizing, integrating media and popular education strategies for social change.
-She co-founded the Vibrant Woman/Mama Sana prenatal clinic which provides holistic and culturally sensitive services to lower income Black and Latina individuals.
-The clinic is a project of Mamas of Color Rising, where she currently works as coordinator for the group's Black Women’s initiative.
+Kellee Coleman has more than 18 years of experience in equity and social justice community organizing.
+She co-founded the Vibrant Woman/Mama Sana prenatal clinic, which provides holistic and culturally sensitive services to lower-income black and Latinx individuals.

-Priscilla Hale is the Executive Director of allgo, an organization that works to create and sustain queer people of color, activists, groups, organizations, and allies through artistic expression, wellness promotion, and grassroots organizing.
-Hale has experience in HIV/AIDS case management, community organizing, production of cultural work, nonprofit administration, and program development and implementation.
+Priscilla Hale is executive director of allgo, an organization that supports queer people of color.
+Hale has experience in HIV/AIDS case management, community organizing, production of cultural work, nonprofit administration and program development.
 An East Austin native, her family has been in the Austin area for seven generations.

 Carmen Llanes Pulido

-Carmen Llanes Pulido is the Community Director for GO Austin/VAMOS Austin in Dove Springs, a place-based and resident-led public health initiative improving access to healthy food and physical activity opportunities for families in Southeast Austin.
-She graduated with a Bachelor of Arts in environmental studies from the University of Chicago and then served as a research analyst and organizer for an environmental justice organization, PODER, in East Austin.
+Carmen Llanes Pulido is the community director for GO!
+Austin/VAMOS!
+Austin in Dove Springs, a place-based and resident-led public health initiative improving access to healthy food and physical activity opportunities for families in Southeast Austin.

 Paula X. Rojas

-Paula X. Rojas is a community organizer, licensed midwife and social justice trainer.
-For more than 20 years, she has worked on issues of gender violence, racial justice, women’s reproductive health, childcare access, healthcare access and police brutality.
-Rojas was a national trainer for INCITE!
-(Women of Color Against Violence) and co-founded a number of community-based organizations including Mamas of Color Rising, Refugio-Center for Community Organizing and the New York Organizing Support Center.
+Paula X. Rojas, Community Strategy Team consultant, is a community organizer, licensed midwife and social justice trainer.
+For more than 20 years, she has worked on issues of gender violence, racial justice, women’s reproductive health, childcare access, health care access and police brutality.
+Rojas co-founded a number of community-based organizations, including Mamas of Color Rising, Refugio: Center for Community Organizing and the New York Organizing Support Center.